-Sponsorship of culture and arts Education, Science and Innovation Sports sponsorship Business supporting projects particularly predestined to participate in projects that promote the common good, make closer to the society our heritage, culture, art.
+Sponsorship of culture and arts Education, Science and Innovation Sports sponsorship Business supporting projects

+Sponsorship activities realized by PKO Bank Polski SA are aimed at building the image of the Bank as a reliable financial institution, socially engaged, modern and open to the needs of its customers.
+By almost century-long history, the Bank is particularly predestined to participate in projects that promote the common good, make closer to the society our heritage, culture, art.
 The experience and leadership in the financial market obliges also to help young people to face the future challenges and achieving success in the implementation of innovative projects, determining the directions of development of Polish science and entrepreneurship.